 One potential drawback of Spanish is that it requires beginners to learn properly due to its heavy theoretical knowledge and long combinations.
 Complex lines usually require deep analysis, which is generally hard for low-levels to manage.
 Additionally, it is advised to choose sharper alternatives to improve pattern recognition and calculation abilities, which could be problematic if the opposite side chooses a firm approach.

-Ruy Lopez Theory
+The Main Ruy Lopez Variations

 As an ancient line of the Spanish Opening, the Classical variation frequently results in an open position where both players can choose to act tactically or strategically.